dyegosutil/aws-s3-presigned-post/README.md

     - Allows specifying the algorithm to use to when encrypting the object.
     - Allows specifying the base64 encoded encryption key to be used for this file upload
     - Allows specifying the base64 encoded 128-bit MD5 digest of the encryption key
-- Provides `PresignedFreeTextPost`, an advanced option that provides flexibility for creating a Pre Signed Post on which parameters and conditions can be provided freely.
+- `PresignedFreeTextPost`: an advanced option that provides flexibility for creating a Pre Signed Post on which parameters and conditions can be provided freely.
 Even if this library does not support a new AWS feature, using this approach will probably make it possible to use it.
 Note that this option requires some understanding of the AWS request creation and signing process.